mlinnen/my-keezer/readme.md

 ### Current list of features
 * Measure the temperature inside the keezer with two temperature sensors (one at the top and one at the bottom)
+* Control the keezer temperature given a temperature set point and the temperature sensor reading ()

 ## Hardware